Marjorie Kinnan Rawlings: Author and writer

-But she found immense success in 1938 with The Yearling, a story about a Florida boy and his pet deer and his relationship with his father, which she originally intended as a story for young readers.
+She found immense success in 1938 with The Yearling (also set in the Big Scrub), a story about a Florida boy and his pet deer and his relationship with his father, which she originally intended as a story for young readers.
 It was selected for the Book of the Month Club, and it won the Pulitzer Prize for Fiction in 1939.
-MGM purchased the rights to the film version, which was released in 1946, and it made her famous.
+MGM purchased the rights to the film version which was released in 1946, and it made her famous.
 In 1942, Rawlings published Cross Creek, an autobiographical account of her relationships with her neighbors and her beloved Florida hammocks.
-Cross Creek also was chosen by the Book of the Month Club and was released in an armed services edition, which was sent to servicemen during World War II.
-In addition to Cross Creek (D-112), The Yearling (B-55 and S-33) and South Moon Under (724) were also published in the Armed Services Editions series.
+Cross Creek also was chosen by the Book of the Month Club and was released in an armed services edition (D-112), which was sent to servicemen during World War II.
+In addition The Yearling (B-55 and S-33) and South Moon Under (724) were published in the Armed Services Editions series.

-Rawlings's final novel, The Sojourner, published in 1953 and set in a northern setting, was about the life of a man and his relationship to his family: a difficult mother who favors her other, first-born son and his relationship to this absent older brother.
-To absorb the natural setting so vital to her writing, she bought an old farmhouse in Van Hornesville, New York and spent part of each year there until her death.
+Rawlings's final novel, The Sojourner—published in 1953 and set in the north—was about the life of a man and his relationship to his family: a difficult mother who favors her other, first-born son and his relationship to this absent older brother.
+To absorb the natural setting so vital to her writing, she bought an old farmhouse in Van Hornesville, New York, and spent part of each year there until her death.
 The novel was less well-received critically than her Florida writings and did little to enhance her literary reputation.
 She published 33 short stories from 1912 to 1949.
-As many of Rawlings's works were centered in the North and Central Florida area, she was often considered a regional writer.
-Rawlings herself rejected this label saying, "I don't hold any brief for regionalism, and I don't hold with the regional novel as such … don't make a novel about them unless they have a larger meaning than just quaintness."
+As many of Rawlings's works were centered in the northern and central Florida area, she was often considered a regional writer.
+Rawlings rejected this label saying, "I don't hold any brief for regionalism, and I don't hold with the regional novel as such … don't make a novel about them unless they have a larger meaning than just quaintness."